-So it is probably not authority which makes the big difference in this example. on the contrary, it tells a completely different story, which we do not get into today.
+So it is probably not authority that makes the big difference in this example. on the contrary, it tells a completely different story, which we do not get into today.

 Another way to ask the question about word count could also be: “what is the minimum word count for SEO?”